sundeepbassi/The-Wellbeing-Retreat/README.md

 5. As a user I want to do a lesson on yoga/meditation.

-6. As a user I want to have a meditation image.
+6. As a user I want to see yoga and  meditation images.

-7. As a user I want to be able to leave my submit my first name, surname and email.
+7. As a user I want to be able to submit my first name, surname and email.

 8. As a user I want to be able to use social media icons.